kipkoechke/alx-higher_level_programming/0x11-python-network_1/README.md

   - Displays the total number and `name` of each result.
   - Manages pagination to display all results.
   - Uses `requests`.

+* **13. Star Wars API #2**

+  - [102-starwars.py](./102-starwars.py): Python script that sends a search request to the Star Wars API `people` endpoint with a given string.
+  - Usage: `./102-starwars.py <search string>`
+  - Displays the total number and `name` of each result as well as the list of films associated with each character.
+  - Manages pagination to display all results.
+  - Uses `requests`.